d-krupke/cpsat-primer/04_modelling.md

 from ortools.sat.python import cp_model

 model = cp_model.CpModel()

 # Define a domain with selected values
 domain = cp_model.Domain.from_values([2, 5, 8, 10, 20, 50, 90])

-# cam also be done via intervals
+# Can also be done via intervals
 domain_2 = cp_model.Domain.from_intervals([[8, 12], [14, 20]])

-# there are also some operations available
+# There are also some operations available
 domain_3 = domain.union_with(domain_2)

 # Create a domain variable within this defined domain